Skip to content

 By the time graduation approached, Jose knew he wanted to work at the frontier of data science and use it to solve real-world problems affecting human health.
 After meeting fellow data scientist Christel Chehoud at a Princeton career fair, he knew where he could do it, too.

-Today, Christel and Jose are colleagues at the Janssen Pharmaceutical Companies of Johnson & Johnson, part of a team of young data scientists leading groundbreaking work.
-For Jose, based in San Diego, that means zeroing in on lung and prostate cancer in particular.
+Today, Christel and Jose are colleagues within Johnson & Johnson Innovative Medicine, part of a team of young data scientists leading groundbreaking work.

 We’re analyzing electronic health records on a massive scale, with the goal of identifying individuals who aren’t currently benefitting from treatments.
 The question we’re constantly asking ourselves is, ‘How can we make the lives of patients better?’